 (2) Title of Form/Collection: Latent Fingerprint Interoperability Survey.

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: none.
 National Institute of Justice, Office of Justice Programs, Department of Justice.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: State and Local law enforcement agencies with Automated Fingerprint Identification Systems (AFIS).
 The proposed collection is the only effort that provides an ability to establish the level of interoperability of automated fingerprint identification systems maintained by State and Local law enforcement agencies regarding the electronic exchange of latent fingerprints to support criminal investigations.
-This collection will enables NIJ; Federal, State, Local, and Tribal law enforcement and government administrators; legislators; and researchers; to understand the technology and policy barriers to local, regional, and national interoperability from the perspective of State and Local criminal investigations requiring the exchange of latent fingerprints across jurisdictional boundaries.
+This collection will enable NIJ; Federal, State, Local, and Tribal law enforcement and government administrators; legislators; and researchers; to understand the technology and policy barriers to local, regional, and national interoperability from the perspective of State and Local criminal investigations requiring the exchange of latent fingerprints across jurisdictional boundaries.
 Information collected in the core survey and survey addenda will provide critical data on the types and functionalities of fielded AFIS systems in State and Local agencies; the current policy agreements among jurisdictions to permit the sharing, exchange, and searching of latent fingerprints electronically; and the technology-related and policy-related impediments regarding the electronic sharing, exchange, and searching of latent fingerprints across various jurisdictions at the State and Local levels.

 (6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 21,000 to 24,000 total burden hours associated with this collection.